Home Pest Library Ants Fire Ants

 Fire Ants in Collin County, TX | Identification and Control

-The Red Imported Fire Ant (Solenopsis invicta) runs the most aggressive ant operation in Collin County.
+The Red Imported Fire Ant (Solenopsis invicta), commonly called the red ant or mound ant, runs the most aggressive ant operation in Collin County.
 Mature mounds hold 200,000 to 500,000 workers, the queen lays 800 eggs a day for years, and stings can trigger anaphylaxis (severe allergic reaction) in people with insect sting allergies.

 Fire ant mound in Collin County Texas yard at ground level